puppetlabs/design-system/packages/react-components/source/react/library/select/Select.md

 ## Basic use

 Options are specified by entries in an `options` array prop.
 Each requires a unique value and a friendly label to display to users.
+The value can be a string or an object.
+If it's an object, be sure it has a `key` field.
+This will be passed in as the React key for the list item.

 ```jsx
 const options = [